Prince Edward Island Railway: Preservation

 In 1975 the railway station in Elmira was re-opened to become the Island's first railway museum.
 The museum is housed in the actual Elmira railway station.
 The museum originally included two former Canadian National Railway passenger cars: one former wood sided baggage car and a steel railway post office (RPO) car.
 In the 1990s arson claimed the baggage car.
 Approximately a decade later, RPO was scrapped having succumbed to age and a lack of preservation activities.
 The trucks from the baggage car are still on the property.
 Several railway cars were on display at the provincially operated railway museum at Elmira until the mid-2000s but have since been scrapped due to neglect on the part of the PEI Museum & Heritage Foundation.
-A ex-CN caboose 78431 was acquired and moved to museum in 2009.
+An ex-CN caboose 78431 was acquired and moved to museum in 2009.

 In 1990, a diesel locomotive (class MLW RSC-14 number 1767) donated to Summerside several years earlier, needed to be moved to nearby Kensington.
 Although now abandoned, the railway's tracks were still intact between both locations, except for several grade crossings at local roads where rails had been removed.
 The locomotive was towed by construction machinery across temporary tracks built over these roads to its new location, where it remains on display as part of a community-operated railway museum.
 The former Kensington Railway Station was designated a National Historic Site of Canada.

 Another railway car is currently undergoing preservation at Borden-Carleton.
 This car is a plywood sided, former CNR, caboose and is located adjacent to a replica railway station.
 Both can be seen from the Confederation Bridge.

 Two former railway tank cars reside beside the railway on the property of Island Construction on the Sherwood Road in Charlottetown.
 Both tank cars are adjacent to the railway trail can be easily seen and photographed from the trail.
 These tank cars are 36' long each.
 During the final years of railway operation on PEI these tank cars could be seen parked in the Borden railway yard and were used to store fuel oil for the ferry boats.
 Both tank cars are painted a light blue colour (the same paint scheme they featured during their railway service).